valencik/mastersAPSC/documents/thesis/thesis.md

 %- Point towards what should be done, why?
 %- What is the problem?
 What will I study?
 The academic field of nuclear science is over one hundred years old, starting with the discovery of radiation.
-This discovery is the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center. [@Kurgan200603]
+This discovery is the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center [@Kurgan200603].
 %- TODO this ending is insufficient
 The NSR has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's meta data.